 Con-Cure by Nex

-The Con-Cure’s wired maturity loggers are also embedded in concrete.
+The Con-Cure’s wired concrete temperature loggers are also embedded in concrete.
 The wire lead can be connected to a hand-held device to download the recorded data, or to a wireless node that will transmit the data to the cloud through cell network.
 You can also save the data on an SD card.

 IntelliRock by Flir

 The intelliRock wired maturity logger is also placed within the concrete.
 The wire lead can be connected to a hand-held device or can be connected to a wireless transmitter that will send the data to the cloud.